danr/hipspec/README.md

     cabal install hipspec quickspec

+#### Note for Mac users using `homebrew`

+The `homebrew` program sometimes messes up the package ghc-paths.
+If you get the error that `hipspec` cannot find the `HipSpec` module, try to reinstall this package with:

+    cabal install ghc-paths --reinstall

 ### Supported theorem provers

 Currently, we only support [Alt Ergo](http://alt-ergo.lri.fr/), in particular versions 0.94 and 0.95.